Swatting: Injuries or deaths due to swatting

-2015 incident
+2015 Oklahoma incident

-On January 15, 2015, in Sentinel, Washita County, Oklahoma, dispatchers received 911 calls from someone who identified himself as Dallas Horton and told dispatchers he had placed a bomb in a local preschool.
-Washita County sheriff's deputies and Sentinel police chief Louis Ross made forced entry into Horton's residence.
+On January 15, 2015, in Sentinel, Oklahoma, dispatchers received 911 calls from someone identifying himself as Dallas Horton who told dispatchers he had placed a bomb in a local preschool.
+Washita County sheriff's deputies and the Sentinel police chief Louis Ross made forced entry into Horton's residence.
 Ross, who was wearing a bulletproof vest, was shot several times by Horton.
-Further investigation revealed that the calls did not originate from the residence, and led Oklahoma State Bureau of Investigation agents to believe Horton was unaware that it was law enforcement officers making entry.
+Ross was treated for his wounds and released from a local hospital.
+Further investigation revealed that the calls did not originate from the residence, leading Oklahoma State Bureau of Investigation agents to conclude that Horton was unaware it was law enforcement officers entering his home.
 James Edward Holly confessed to investigators that he made the calls with two "nonfunctioning" phones because he was angry with Horton.

-Ross, who was shot multiple times in the chest and arm, was injured, but was treated for his wounds, and released from a local hospital.
+2017 Wichita incident

+During a December 28, 2017 online dispute between Casey Viner and Shane Gaskill regarding the video game Call of Duty: WWII, Viner threatened to have Gaskill swatted.
+Gaskill gave Viner his former address, which was a home in Wichita, Kansas, occupied by an uninvolved person, Andrew Finch.
+Viner then asked Tyler Barriss, an anonymous online swatter, to make the fraudulent call to initiate the swatting.
+Wichita police responded to the false address, and as Finch exited the house, a police officer fatally shot him.

+Barriss pled guilty to involuntary manslaughter and several previous unrelated crimes, and in March 2019, he was sentenced to 20 years in federal prison.
+Viner was sentenced to 15 months' imprisonment and two years' supervised release for his involvement, while Gaskill was sentenced to 18 months' imprisonment.
+The officer was not charged.

-2020 incident
+2020 Tennessee incident

 On April 27, 2020, Mark Herring, a sixty-year-old man from Bethpage, Tennessee, died of a heart attack after police responded to false reports of a woman being killed at his house.
-The swatting was organized in an attempt to force him to give up his Twitter handle "@tennessee".
+The swatting was part of a scheme to force him to give up his Twitter handle "@tennessee".
 Shane Sonderman was sentenced to five years in prison for the swatting, and ordered to pay a $250,000 fine.
 A 16-year-old in the United Kingdom was also involved, but they could not be extradited or identified due to their age as a juvenile.

+2026 Tucson incident

+In late July 2026, 23-year-old Tucson man Axeel Melendez was shot in the hip and spine by Pima County Sheriff's Department deputies after dispatchers received a report of a shooting at the residence.
+Two days earlier, Melendez had called 911 to report that an alleged hacker had threatened him with swatting and referral to ICE due to his surname.
+He was reportedly told that he would be notified of any hoax calls involving his address.
+Melendez was left paralyzed after the police shooting and is currently seeking a $176 million in damages.